freekode/mod-beer-master/README.md

 **Current list of items**

-* Ochota Krepkoe - get drunk and teleport to random place
+* Ale-Porter - get drunk and teleport to random place
 * Take Me Home! - teleport to your home, no question asked

 To spawn a vendor write command: